 We all know the narrative around plastic.
 Eight million tonnes enter the oceans annually, joining the 150 million tonnes already out there.
 If you joined all the plastic bags ever produced, they would circle the earth 4,200 times.
 However, making your business plastic-free, while awesome, is not going to solve every issue affecting the environment.
 So … what else can you do?

+Buy local, buying local reduces emissions and supports the local economy.
+Environmental sustainability aside, buying local supports the community.
+Every dollar spent results in up to twice the income for local business owners.
+Studies have found that the food bought from these businesses are usually healthier, with fewer pesticides or added hormones.
 There’s more.
 Nearly 250,000 tonnes of greenhouse gases are attributed to imported food, due to the energy needed to power trains, ships, planes, and trucks.
 Smaller produce growers also use land more effectively and often have more sustainable growing practices.
-These practices might include no-dig plots and manual rather than automated machinery, which reduce carbon emissions3.
+These practices might include no-dig plots and manual rather than automated machinery, which reduce carbon emissions.

+Meat-free alternatives can be delicious and healthy.
 Science tells us that we should all be eating more plants and less meat.
 The meat and dairy industry alone used a third of the planet’s fresh water.
-A quarter pound hamburger takes 1,741 litres of water to produce, and one litre of milk requires 1,000 litres of water4.
+A quarter pound hamburger takes 1,741 litres of water to produce and one litre of milk requires 1,000 litres of water.